-Lack of knowledge among participants regarding hyperglycemic medicine affect the incidence of hypoglycemic reactions which is considered as indirect cost.
+Lack of knowledge among participants regarding hyperglycemic medicine affects the incidence of hypoglycemic reactions, which is considered as indirect cost.
 Unfortunately, many studies from both developed and developing countries have reported that diabetes knowledge is generally poor among diabetic patients[40-43].
-Programs to increase patients' awareness about DM are essential for all diabetics, to keep them educated and motivated in order to improve their understanding, compliance and management and, thereby, their ability to cope with the disease is the role of each health care clinic.
+Health care clinic programs to increase patients' awareness about DM and to keep them educated and motivated are essential in order to improve their understanding, compliance, and management and, thereby, their ability to cope with the disease.
 According to Canadian guidelines for diabetes care, they recommend that all people with diabetes who are able should be taught how to self-manage their diabetes and offered timely diabetes education that is tailored to enhance self-care practices with comprehensive programs.
 Incorporate behavioral/psychosocial interventions, as well as knowledge and skills training with shared decision making, and problem-solving skills are more likely to improve a diabetic’s glycemic control[44-46].
 Education of diabetics is one of their rights to be offered in the healthcare system to enhance their treatment outcomes and to minimize the side effect and complications.
-In this study the yearly direct cost was higher with the group of participants who have less awareness about the impact of a healthy low-sugar diet on blood sugar level, and the group of participants who did not know how to take their oral hyperglycemic medications.
-But it was not statistically significant between the yearly direct cost and those of participants who said they were on diabetic diet, maybe due to their misunderstanding of the best type of carbohydrate and portion recommended, number of meals, dates consumption and other techniques of a diabetic diet.
-The same result with yearly direct cost and the group of participants who think exercise can lower blood sugar level, due to maybe the improper and insufficient time of exercise which is not following the guidelines recommendations mentioned above.
+In this study, the yearly direct cost was higher with the group of participants who had less awareness about the impact of a healthy low-sugar diet on blood sugar level and the group of participants who did not know how to take their oral hyperglycemic medications.
+But the difference was not statistically significant between the yearly direct cost and those of participants who said they were on diabetic diet (maybe due to their misunderstanding of the best type of carbohydrate and portion recommended), number of meals, dates consumption, and other techniques of a diabetic diet.
+The same result was found for yearly direct cost and the group of participants who think exercise can lower blood sugar level, which was maybe due to the improper and insufficient time of exercise that does not follow the guideline recommendations mentioned above.

-Although around 60% of both gender never visited a diabetic educator, they are almost the same in the awareness of healthy diet and its impact on blood sugar level.
+Although around 60% of both genders never visited a diabetic educator, they are almost the same in the awareness of healthy diet and its impact on blood sugar level.
 Men prefer refined carbohydrates + complex carbohydrates (which are healthier) compared to half of women who mainly prefer refined carbohydrates.
-The male participants consumed more dates than women, with high statistically significant difference of P value = 0.003.
+The male participants consumed more dates than women, and this difference was highly statistically significant (P value = 0.003).
 With all of this similarities and differences, there was no significant difference in the yearly cost of both genders.

-The rise in diabetes in the gulf region has been linked to many different factors including diet, exercise and lifestyle changes due to rapid economic change, increased fast food, and sedentary lifestyle[47].
-In Saudi Arabia for example; the consumption of meat for each person had increased by 2.2% per year between 1993 and 2003, while fiber rich food has decreased[48].
-The dietary regime in the GCC region has moved away from “predominantly consuming dates, milk, fresh vegetables and fruit, whole wheat bread and fish to mostly foods rich in high saturated fats and refined carbohydrate diets coupled with a low dietary fiber intake”[49].
+The rise in diabetes in the gulf region has been linked to many different factors, including diet, exercise, and lifestyle changes due to rapid economic change, increased fast food, and sedentary lifestyle[47].
+In Saudi Arabia, for example, the consumption of meat for each person had increased by 2.2% per year between 1993 and 2003, while fiber rich food has decreased[48].
+The dietary regime in the Gulf Cooperation Council region has moved away from “predominantly consuming dates, milk, fresh vegetables and fruit, whole wheat bread, and fish to mostly foods rich in high saturated fats and refined carbohydrate diets coupled with a low dietary fiber intake”[49].